-Already with several hundred thousand downloads and widespread media coverage CLIX is the runaway most popular free ACP application, voted the #1 power tool for OS X by iCreate Magazine.
-Also popular are the ACP Web Services which totally bypass the need for separate applications or widgets when accessing the Internet.
+Already with hundreds of thousands of downloads and widespread media coverage, CLIX is the runaway most popular ACP application, voted the #1 power tool for OS X by iCreate Magazine.
+Also in the running are the ACP Web Services which totally bypass the need for separate applications or widgets when accessing the Internet.

 More and more the power and elegance of the Xfile System has been recognised as the threats and vulnerabilities of the OS X platform become more tangible.
-A recent well received addition to the ACP is Tracker which monitors what's happening to your filesystem and what applications - benign or otherwise - are doing to it.
-Another break-through app is the coming Xtag which makes sense of, and adds intelligence to, the otherwise paraplegic Apple system of applying labels to files and directories, and makes generic searches and overall management easier.
+A recent well received addition to the ACP is Tracker which monitors what's happening to the filesystem and what applications, benign or otherwise, are doing to it.
+Another break-through app is Rixtag which makes sense of, and adds intelligence to, the otherwise paraplegic Apple system of applying labels to files and directories, and makes generic searches and overall management so much easier.